-One of the impacts for new customers requiring assistance following the introduction of the PDF could potentially occur via a direct saving in the time a customer is required to 'participate' or interact with their retailer.
-Relative to the current scheme, customer participation costs are forecast to decrease by an average 21% as a result of the introduction of the PDF.
-On average, this reduction ranges between \$0.39m and \$0.72m per annum resulting in a total incremental saving to customers of approximately \$3.91m in NPV terms.
+One of the potential impacts for new customers requiring assistance following the introduction of the PDF is a direct saving in the time required to 'participate' or interact with their retailer.
+Relative to the current scheme, customer participation costs are forecast to decrease by an average 25% as a result of the introduction of the PDF.
+On average, this reduction ranges between \$0.31m (year 1 - partial year) to \$0.76m per annum resulting in a total incremental saving to customers of approximately \$5.73m in NPV terms.